VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 Any condition that prevents the gastrointestinal tract from absorbing nutrients can cause pellagra dermatitis to manifest on the skin: [1, 13]

 * Crohn’s Disease and Ulcerative Colitis: Chronic Inflammatory Bowel Diseases (IBD) cause severe inflammation, ulceration, and destruction of the nutrient-absorbing villi in the intestines, causing massive B-vitamin malabsorption.
 [5, 14]
-* Celiac Disease: An autoimmune enteropathy where gluten ingestion flattens the small intestine walls, stopping niacin and tryptophan from transferring into the bloodstream.
+* Celiac Disease: An autoimmune enteropathy where gluten ingestion flattens the small intestine walls, stopping Vitamin B3 and tryptophan from transferring into the bloodstream.
 * Tropical Sprue: A chronic infectious malabsorption disease prevalent in tropical regions that flattens the intestinal lining and strips the body of micronutrients.
 * Short Bowel Syndrome & Bariatric Complications: Structural, surgical removal or shortening of the stomach or small intestines limits the surface area available to process nutrients.

 ------------------------------
 ## 4. Neuropsychiatric, Metabolic, & Genetic Disorders

 * Chronic Alcohol Use Disorder: This is the most common cause of secondary pellagra in developed nations.
-Alcohol acts as a direct toxin to the gut lining (toxic gastritis), severely impairs intestinal vitamin transport mechanisms, and impairs the liver's ability to convert tryptophan into niacin.
+Alcohol acts as a direct toxin to the gut lining (toxic gastritis), severely impairs intestinal vitamin transport mechanisms, and impairs the liver's ability to convert tryptophan into Vitamin B3.
-* Anorexia Nervosa & Severe Eating Disorders: Extreme nutritional deprivation cuts off the basic intake of dietary niacin and protein.
+* Anorexia Nervosa & Severe Eating Disorders: Extreme nutritional deprivation cuts off the basic intake of dietary Vitamin B3 and protein.
-* Cirrhosis of the Liver: Advanced liver failure disrupts the primary organ site where biochemical pathways convert dietary tryptophan into usable niacin.
+* Cirrhosis of the Liver: Advanced liver failure disrupts the primary organ site where biochemical pathways convert dietary tryptophan into usable Vitamin B3.
 * Hartnup Disease: A rare, inherited genetic metabolic disorder involving an intestinal and renal transport defect.
 The body becomes completely unable to absorb the amino acid tryptophan from food, causing severe, recurring bouts of pellagra dermatitis and ataxia.
 [1, 2, 15, 16, 17]

 ------------------------------
 ## 5. Medication-Induced Pathologies
 Certain crucial pharmaceutical therapies act as aggressive metabolic blockers, causing a secondary pellagra rash to emerge as an adverse effect: [1]

-* Antituberculosis Medications (Isoniazid & Pyrazinamide): These drugs inhibit the specific kynureninase enzyme needed to synthesize niacin inside the body.
+* Antituberculosis Medications (Isoniazid & Pyrazinamide): These drugs inhibit the specific kynureninase enzyme needed to synthesize Vitamin B3 inside the body.
 * Chemotherapy Agents (5-Fluorouracil & 6-Mercaptopurine): Used to treat various cancers, these medications inadvertently disrupt nucleotide and vitamin metabolic pathways.
 * Anticonvulsants (Phenobarbital & Hydantoin): Anti-seizure medications that can induce secondary vitamin deficiencies over prolonged usage.
 [1, 5, 7, 11, 18]